hertenlab/ProDOL/README.md

 ## Installation

 The recommended way to use this software is cloning / downloading the git repository.
+If Matlab, ImageJ and all dependencies within the two softwares is already installed, no further installation is necessary.
+Installation of ImageJ, Matlab and all dependencies can take minutes to tens of minutes depending on the hardware.
+The standalone application for the Matlab routine takes minutes to install.

 ## Getting started
 ### ImageJ script